 - More than 15,000 MT in sales of therapeutic food

 - 14 new or improved nutritional product lines

 In turn, these food processors have made safe, nutritious food available to millions of Africans via food aid and local retail markets.

-Partners in Food Solutions is a 501(c)(3) nonprofit organization that links the technical and business expertise of volunteer employees from General Mills, Cargill, Royal DSM, and Bühler to small and growing food processors and millers in the developing world.
+Partners in Food Solutions is a 501(c)(3) nonprofit organization that links the technical and business expertise of volunteer employees from General Mills, Cargill, Royal DSM, Bühler, Hershey, and Ardent Mills to small and growing food processors and millers in the developing world.